ksarge/NFP/README.md

 * Guest mode allows you to search for Spotify songs.
 Press the search icon in the menu bar to enter your search query.
 It only allows you to search for song names.
 * Select a song that you want to send to a host by clicking it on the list view.
    * You may change your selected song by clicking on a different one
+   * Selecting a song will minimize the keyboard
 * Press the send button to make the phone try to send the song information through NFC
    * You may cancel the attempt to send the song by pressing Cancel
 * Tap this phone against the back of another phone in Host Mode.